LLNL/PnMPI/README.md

 OS distributions as well as IBM's BG/P systems.
 Continuous integration tests run at Ubuntu 12.04 and 14.04, OSX El Capitan and macOS Sierra.
 Some preliminary experiments have also included SGI Altix systems.
 Ports to other platforms should be straightforward, but this is not extensively tested.
-Please fill an [issue](https://github.com/LLNL/PnMPI/issues) if you run into problems porting PnMPI or if you successfully deployed PnMPI on a new platform.
+Please file an [issue](https://github.com/LLNL/PnMPI/issues) if you run into problems porting PnMPI or if you successfully deployed PnMPI on a new platform.